U.S. History

 Test Corrections during Unit 2 during OH/Lunch, 1/2 pt back if correct

-about me Letter Canva
+about me Google Slides

 1. Photo, name, nickname, and three interesting facts about yourself.